USMLE Pathway (North America)

 Modules 1 through 9

-Students begin the basic science modules after completing the 12-week Introduction to Medicine prep course with a post-exam score >70%.
-The nine e-Foundation Science 100-seriesoffers an intensive look at basic science disciplines.
+Students begin the eFoundation 100 USMLE Basic Science modules after completing the 12-week Introduction to Medicine prep course with a post-exam score >70%.
+The nine e-Foundation Science 100-series offers an intensive look at basic science disciplines.

-Each six-week block covers one or more of the following:
+Each six-week module covers one or more of the following:

 Classic and molecular biochemistry, including structure, function, and biosynthesis of macromolecules, metabolic interrelations and control mechanisms, and biochemical genetics.
 Application of recent advances in knowledge of molecular bases for cellular function to disease states (diagnosis, prevention, and treatment).